-In Jharkhand, the research was conducted in just one district, Dhanbad, which is also famously known as the 'Coal capital of India'.
-The primary focus was on the city of Jharia where fires in the coal fields is quite common and the presence of women in the coal mining activities was historically quite high.
+In Jharkhand, the research was conducted in the district of Dhanbad district, Dhanbad, which is also famously known as the 'Coal capital of India'.
+The primary focus was on the city of Jharia where fires in the coal fields is quite common.